Gift Recognition

 Aloysius T. Stonitsch Scholarship for Law in Memory of Judith Cherven

-Alvin & Ann Baum Public Interest in Law Scholarship
+Alvin and Ann Baum Public Interest Scholarship in Law

 Anthony J. Augustine, Jr., Scholarship in Law